stechermichal/typing-tongues/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Local development also has to run `vercel dev` that will run on localhost:3000

 ## Usage

 Instructions on how to use the project.